ivyT26/CSCI4800_AI_Final_Project/README.md

 # CSCI4800_AI_Final_Project

+This repository is a final project from the AI & Reinforced Learning course.
+This course was taken at the University of Colorado Denver, Fall 2020.
+Professor: Ashis Biswas.

 ### This will be a record of our progress for working with the DeepRacer

 #### Main goal now: To make sure the DeepRacer is driving within the track and can consistently complete a lap

 **Mental Note: if you want to update the reward function, please make a pull request :)**